Maryland Divorce Law 101: 5 Peculiar Aspects about How the Process Works in the Old Line State

 - Criminal conviction can only be grounds for divorce if the offender has been behind bars for twelve months.

-Additionally, the spouse with the criminal conviction must be serving an indeterminate amount of time in a penal institution.
-Grounds for divorce are similarly strict for cases involving insanity; the insane spouse must be confined for at least three years, and the complaining spouse must be able to provide proof of insanity with no hope for recovery.
+Additionally, the spouse with the criminal conviction must have been sentenced to at least three years or be serving an indeterminate amount of time in a penal institution.
+Maryland grounds for divorce are similarly strict for cases involving insanity: the insane spouse must be confined to a mental institution for at least three years before filing the complaint; testimony is needed of at least two physicians competent in psychiatry that the insanity is incurable and there is no hope for recovery; AND one of the parties must have been a resident of MD for at least 2 years before filing the complaint.

 - Adultery can occur in spite of limited divorce.